solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 - Determine your target customer audience.

-- Determine customer's business needs to address your solution.
+- Determine the customer's business needs to address your solution.

 - Design and diagram your solution.